piazzam/1d_gradCAM/README.md

 * *conv_layer_name* is the name of the convolutional layer on which applies the gradCAM.
 It is the same obtaine with the summary function of Keras.

 3. Interpolation:\
 It is possible to automatically interpolate the data to obtain the same dimension as the input feature.
-At the the moment there are two possible interpolation strategies:
+At the the moment there are three possible interpolation strategies:
-* *cubic spline interpolation*
+* *cubic spline interpolation*, *linear interpolation* and *matrix interpolation*.
+For example the cubic spline interpolation is performed as follow:
   ```python

   interpolate_vector = gCam.cubic_spline_interpolation(vector, v_size, input_size)